aaron-calderon/Machine-Learning-Model/README.md

 Python, pandas, sklearn, accuracy_score, train_test_split

 ## Results
-Based on hyperparameter fitting on the validation dataset, the Random Forest model with n_estimators = 80 is selected as the best-performing model.
+Based on hyperparameter fitting on the validation dataset, the Random Forest model with n_estimators = 80 is selected as the best-performing model, with an accuracy of 0.784

 Decision Tree provides a simpler and interpretable alternative, while Logistic Regression offers insights into the relative effect of features but with slightly lower accuracy.